apalache-mc/apalache/UNRELEASED.md

 ### Bug fixes

-* Heisenbug caused by EXCEPT on records, which used unsorted keys, see #987
+* Fixed a heisenbug caused by EXCEPT on records, which used unsorted keys, see #987